lizhanmit/learning-notes/spark-note/spark-note.md

 #### Accumulators

+Accumulators let you add together data from all the tasks into a shared result.

 - Used for counter and sum functions.
 - Create: `<accum_var> = SparkContext.longAccumulator()` or `<accum_var> = SparkContext.doubleAccumulator()`
 - Use: `<accum_var>.add(<number>)`
 - These accumulators are available on Slave nodes, but **Slave nodes cannot read them**.
-- Master node is the only one that can read and compute the aggregate of all updates. `<accum_var>.value`
+- **Master node is the only one that can read and compute the aggregate of all updates**  `<accum_var>.value`.
 - Spark natively supports accumulators of numeric types, and programmers can add support for new types.

 For instance,